 Section 2.4.3(3)(h) of the Education and Training Reform Act 2006 enables the permanent or temporary administrative transfer of an ongoing employee in the teaching service to another position without the position being advertised.

 Where a principal considers that there is a clear justification for filling a vacancy without advertisement and the decision to transfer an employee is based on a proper assessment of the employee against the genuine requirements of the duties or role, the administrative transfer can occur provided that the relinquishing principal and the affected employee agree.

 In exercising this power, the principal must comply with any employment standards issued by the Public Sector Standards Commissioner.
-Information about the standards is available from the Victorian Public Sector Commission at VPSC Standards (http://vpsc.vic.gov.au/ethics-behaviours-culture/employment-principles-and-standards/).
+Information about the standards is available from the Victorian Public Sector Commission at VPSC Principles and Standards (http://vpsc.vic.gov.au/ethics-behaviours-culture/employment-principles-and-standards/).

 The principal should contact the Schools Recruitment Unit to give effect to the decision to transfer the employee.

 Section 28 of the Public Administration Act 2004 provides for the movement (including transfer or promotion) of an employee from the teaching service to the public service.

 Information regarding the transfer of a teaching service employee to a public service position within the Department is available at Release to non-school locations.